 top of page

-Monika Zeminová, author of the article with title "The 10 biggest mistakes for beginning investors.
-Avoid them!"
+Monika Zeminová, author of the article with title "10 Mistakes You Should Avoid as a Beginner in Investments"

 Author: Monika Zeminová